dshaneg/text-adventure/README.md

 I'm using Visual Studio Code as my editor, so you'll notice some VSC-specific files sprinkled in.
 Also, I'm using a fair amount of ES6 syntax, so check your node version if you run into problems.

+## design

+The original idea was to make the game engine an EventEmitter and the client(text-engine) would respond to events and submit commands via parsers.
+Command handlers would respond to commands, updating the game state and raising events using the game engine.

+The current thought is that I'll use the Postal npm package, which provides an in-memory message bus.
+Now I can decouple all the things.
+The game state objects, as well as the client(text-engine) respond to events published by the command handlers.
+Everyone knows about the message bus but nothing else.

+The contracts of the application now come down to commands, queries, and events, which are each published in a different postal channel.

+Commands

+* game.start
+* game.stop
+* player.move
+* player.teleport

+Queries (need to reply on a new channel)

+* player.location
+* player.inventory.current
+* player.inventory.equipped

+Events

+* player.location.moved
+* player.location.teleported
+* player.location.blocked
+* player.inventory.add
+* error